PREMISES LIABILITY LAW IN GEORGIA

 People who have been injured on the property of another have a legal right to seek compensation for their injuries if the property owner is at fault.
-Practicing law since 1997, Atlanta slip and fall attorney Terrence R. Bethune founded The Law Office of Terrence R. Bethune to help injured Georgians to get the compensation they deserve.
+Practicing law since 1997, Atlanta slip and fall attorney Terrence R. Bethune founded The Bethune Law Firm to help injured Georgians to get the compensation they deserve.
 If you have been injured on public or private property, call our office for a free case evaluation.

 It may surprise you to learn that one of the leading causes of injury in the United States is falling.
 According to the National Safety Council, more 8.9 million emergency room trips resulted from falls in 2011.
 Some falls may result in minor injuries, but others may lead to large hospital bills, missed time from work, and pain.
 Fortunately, if a person is injured on someone else’s property, and the property owner has not acted responsibly, the injured person may seek compensation for his or her injuries.

 Georgia law requires property owners to keep their property safe for their guests.
 This standard of care also applies to business owners who let customers or employees onto their property, such as stores or office buildings.
 Property owners owe a slightly different standard of care to other guests invited or permitted on their property for other reasons, such as social guests or salesmen.
 Property owners must avoid recklessly exposing these people to hidden dangers.